-Features of Perfect Competition and their implication:
+Features of Perfect Competition and their implication :

 S.No.
-Feature Implication
+Feature Implication 1.
+Very large number of buyers No firm can effect/change the price, and sellers. all firms are price taker because insignificant share of firm/consumers in market supply/Demand.
+2. Homogeneous product Uniform price prevails in the market 3.
+Free entry and exit of firms in the market.
+All firm earn normal profit in long run.
+4. Perfect knowledge of consumer Uniform price prevails in market.

-- Very large number of buyers And sellers. and sellers. all firms are price taker because insignificant share of firm/consumers in market supply/Demand.
-Homogeneous product Uniform price prevails in the market Free entry and exit of firms in the market.
-All firm earn normal profit in long run. - 4.
-Perfect knowledge Uniform price prevails in market. of consumer - Equilibrium Price: Refers to the price at which market demand and market supply of a commodity are equal. - Market equilibrium is a state in which market demand is equal to market supply.
+- Equilibrium Price : Refers to the price at which market demand and market supply of a commodity are equal. - □ Market equilibrium: It is a state in which market demand is equal to market supply.
 There is no excess demand or excess supply in the market.

-☐ Price determination in perfect competition market :
+Price determination in perfect competition market :